 Missions are ongoing projects we maintain and services we provide.
 If you're interested in helping with any of these missions, please get in contact with the respective leads.
 You can find some of us on Security Without Border's Chat.

-Blockade is a browser extension that brings antivirus-like capabilities to user web traffic by blocking malicious resources from being viewed or loaded inside Chrome or Firefox.
-You can find more information in their webpage.
+Blockade is a browser extension that brings antivirus-like capabilities to user web traffic by blocking malicious resources from being viewed or loaded inside Chrome or Firefox browsers.
+You can find more information on the official webpage.
 Security Without Borders maintains a Blockade node, and when configured to use it, users of the Blockade browser extension will benefit of our regularly updated list of hundreds of malicious websites (particularly used in attacks targeting members of civil society).

 For technical details: https://blockade.securitywithoutborders.org/

 Hardentools is a collection of simple utilities designed to disable a number of "features" exposed by operating systems (Microsoft Windows, for now), and primary consumer applications.
 These features, commonly thought for Enterprise customers, are generally useless to regular users and rather pose as dangers as they are very commonly abused by attackers to execute malicious code on a victim's computer.
 The intent of this tool is to simply reduce the attack surface by disabling the low-hanging fruit.
 Hardentools is intended for individuals at risk, who might want an extra level of security at the price of some usability.
 It is not intended for corporate environments and it is not a replacement for antiviruses, patching, security suites and other countermeasures.
 The tool is currently under development, so use at your own risk.

 The Security Without Borders newsletter is sent out every few weeks and contains security news, tips and information useful for civil society, focusing on real threats people are facing and including advice on what to do against them.
 You can subscribe to the newsletter by email here.